-There are clearly areas where Fix My Street and online tools could be improved-like online tracking, as well, so that people can see where issues are currently underway.
-I have to say, Mr Braddock, I agree with your sentiment that, if we do fix the online tool Fix My Street, it could end up saving the government money in the long run.
-More importantly, I think it could save constituents time in terms of lodging requests.

-Mr Emerson, I agree with your sentiment that the government needs to take responsibility, too, in addressing issues in relation to local services and the community.
+There are clearly areas where Fix My Street and online tools could be improved-like online tracking, as well, so people can see where issues are currently underway.
+And I have to say, Mr Braddock, I agree with your sentiment that if we do fix the online tool, Fix My Street, it could end up saving the government money in the long run.
+And more importantly, I think it could save constituents time in terms of lodging requests.
+And Mr Emerson, I agree with your sentiment that the government needs to take responsibility too in addressing issues in relation to local services and the community.
 It is not solely the responsibility of residents to put through these requests.
-The government need to be proactively out there as well, addressing issues that they see need to be dealt with.
+The government needs to be proactively out there as well, addressing issues that they see need to be dealt with.

 I would like to urge the committee to seriously take this into consideration.
-I think we owe it to Canberra residents to give them that opportunity to provide feedback.
-As has already been indicated, there are areas where it can be improved, and I think this is a great way for us to fix the product and potentially provide extra services, which the community wants to see happen.

-Once again, I thank all members for their contributions today.
-It is great to see that this will be passed and that it will be referred to the committee.
-Hopefully, the committee will decide to inquire into the matter.
+I think we owe it to Canberra residents that we give them that opportunity to provide feedback.
+And as already indicated, there are areas where it can be improved, and I think this is a great way for us to fix the product and potentially provide extra services that the community wants to see happen.
+So, I would like to once again thank all the members for their contribution today.
+It is great to see that this will get passed and be referred to the committee, and hopefully the committee decides to inquire.